SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_new_features.md

 When you install or upgrade a DataMiner Agent, the following DataMiner Extension Modules (DxMs) will now automatically be installed (if not present yet):

-- DataMiner ArtifactDeployer
+- DataMiner ArtifactDeployer (version 1.4.3)
-- DataMiner CloudFeed
+- DataMiner CloudFeed (version 1.0.8)
-- DataMiner CloudGateway
+- DataMiner CloudGateway (version 2.10.4)
-- DataMiner CoreGateway
+- DataMiner CoreGateway (version 2.12.1)
-- DataMiner FieldControl
+- DataMiner FieldControl (version 2.8.2)
-- DataMiner Orchestrator
+- DataMiner Orchestrator (version 1.2.6)
-- DataMiner SupportAssistant
+- DataMiner SupportAssistant (version 1.3.0)

+> [!NOTE]
+> For detailed information on the changes included in the different versions of these DxMs, refer to the [dataminer.services change log](xref:DCP_change_log).

 ### Correlation